taro03/tournament/README.md

 2. Clone the http://github.com/udacity/fullstack-nanodegree-vm (which include vagrant file)
 2. Clone the https://github.com/taro03/tournament
 3. Launch the Vagrant VM
+4. Connect psql to your new database and create tables from the statements written in tournament.sql:
+    -Paste each statement in to psql.
+    -Use the command \i tournament.sql to import the whole file into psql at once.
-4. Run a test suite to verify your code (tournament_test.py)
+5. Run tournament_test.py to verify

-Expected result
+##Expected result
 ```
 vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$ python tournament_test.py
 1. Old matches can be deleted.